cjagannath/connectify/README.md

 # connectify
-Connect notifications on the desktop
+Receive Connect notifications on the desktop